moebz/user-crud-nodejs/README.md

+## Start

+npm start

+or

+npm run start:test

+to use the test database (TEST_RDB_NAME) instead of the main database (RDB_NAME).

+The TEST_RDB_NAME database is used in node integration tests and cypress E2E tests.

 # Generating the test database used in the integration tests

 The script example for generating the test database is located in testDatabaseGeneration/generateTestingDatabase.sh.example.